Ketamine Drug Testing Strip

 Ketamine street names:

-Ketamine goes by several street names.
-Some people call it "Special K." Others call it "Kit-Kat," "Super Acid," "Jet," and "Cat Valium.
+Ketamine is known by various street names.
+Often called "Special K." Others call it "Kit-Kat," "Super Acid," "Jet," and "Cat Valium.

-It can be beneficial if used as prescribed.
-First, it rebalances the glutamate and GABA receptors in the brain.
-Second, it counterbalances structural changes in the brain brought about by stress.
-Third, it quiets the abnormal activity in the brain's "disappointment center."
-However, due to its mind-altering qualities, ketamine is also used as a date rape drug.
+Ketamine can be advantageous if used as prescribed.
+Firstly, it tends to rebalance the glutamate and GABA receptors in one's brain.
+Secondly, it counterbalances structural changes in the brain brought on by stress.
+Thirdly, it silences the irregular activity in the brain's "disappointment center."
+However, due to its mind-altering qualities, ketamine is unfortunately, also used as a date rape drug.

 Ketamine side effects: